dj-mc/rhce/README.md

 - nmtui
 - nm-connection-editor

-Or use GNOME's network GUI.
+Or use GNOME's network GUI:

 ```bash
 ip addr